Mathbiomed/50-BOA/README.md

 | $$S_{T,n}$$ | $$I_{T,n}$$ | $$V_{0,n}$$ | $$a$$ |

 ### Inhibitor Cooperativity
-Inhibition involving inhibitor cooperativity can be analyzed using the `Error_Landscape` script located in the **Inhibitor cooperativity** folder, following the input format:
+Inhibition involving inhibitor cooperativity with competitive binding can be analyzed using the `Error_Landscape` script located in the **Inhibitor cooperativity** folder, following the input format:

 |Column 1|Column 2|Column 3|Column 4|
 |-------|------|-------|--------------------------|